amarh/openPLM/docs/en/user/tuto_1_main_funct.rst

 ========================================================
 Reaching "Study" from the Home page show the history of the objects related to the user.

-On the "Study" page you can :
+On the "Study" page you can:

 * display informations of an object

 * reach and modify an object

-Example :
+Example:

 .. image:: images/Capture_openPLM_study.png
    :width: 100%